danieljakots/short-docs/README.md

 # Short docs

-Trivial stuff that one doesn't do often enough to remember.
+Trivial stuff that I don't do often enough to remember.